Trevor Berbick: Professional career

 Berbick left Jamaica after the Olympics.
 He opted to settle in Montreal and fight professionally out of Halifax.
 He won his first 11 fights (10 by knockout) before suffering his first pro loss to another rising contender, Bernardo Mercado, on 3 April 1979.
 As an amateur, Berbick had soundly beaten Mercado.
 However, with 10 seconds remaining in the first round of their only professional meeting, Berbick walked into a punch and was knocked out.

 A 1980 upset of ex-champ John Tate (9th-round KO) secured a title shot against Larry Holmes on 11 April 1981, but Berbick lost a 15-round unanimous decision.
 In his second fight after the loss, he beat 39-year-old Muhammad Ali by unanimous decision in the final fight of Ali's career.

 In 1982, he beat undefeated prospect Greg Page, and in 1984 he moved to Miramar, Florida and signed with promoter Don King.
 Wins over undefeated Mitch "Blood" Green and David Bey scored him another title fight.

 Berbick won the WBC world heavyweight title by upsetting Pinklon Thomas with a unanimous decision on 22 March 1986.
-The champion Thomas was a 6.5-1 favorite, however Berbick won a battle of attrition by wearing Thomas down with his strength and quickness.
+The champion Thomas was a 6 1/2-to-1 favorite, but Berbick won a battle of attrition by wearing Thomas down with his strength and quickness.
 Almost knocking down Thomas in the 11th round with a powerful left hook.
 Both fighter's faces showed the "meanness and toughness" of the battle; Berbick marked around both eyes, Thomas cut in the corner of his left eye.
 The scores for Berbick were 115/113 twice, and 115/114.
 The Associated Press (AP) scored it 116-113 for Berbick.

-However, his reign as champion would be brief.
+However, Berbick's reign as champion would be brief.

 On 22 November, in his first defense of the title, Berbick took on Mike Tyson, who was looking to break Floyd Patterson's record and become, at the age of twenty, the youngest ever heavyweight champion.
 In the second round, Tyson dropped Berbick with a quick knockdown.
 Berbick was quickly overwhelmed by his opponent and late in the round, he went down again.
 The champion rose to his feet, but immediately stumbled backward and fell back to the canvas.
 Berbick tried twice more to make it to his feet but fell both times, and referee Mills Lane stopped counting and waved the fight off to end Berbick's reign as champion.